The House of the Spirits: Plot summary

 A visiting French count to the hacienda, Jean de Satigny, reveals Blanca's nightly romps with Pedro Tercero to her father.
 Esteban furiously goes after his daughter and brutally whips her.
 When Clara expresses horror at his actions, Esteban slaps her, knocking out her front teeth.
 Clara decides to never speak to him again, reclaims her maiden name and moves out of Tres Marías and back to the city, taking Blanca with her.
 Esteban, furious and lonely, blames Pedro Tercero for the whole matter; putting a price on the boy's head with the corrupt local police.
 At this point, Pedro Segundo deserts Esteban, telling him he does not want to be around when Trueba inevitably catches his son.
 Enraged by Pedro Segundo's departure, Trueba begins hunting for Pedro Tercero himself, eventually tracking him down to a small shack near his hacienda.
 He only succeeds in cutting off three of Pedro's fingers, and is filled with regret for his uncontrollable furies.

 Blanca finds out she is pregnant with Pedro Tercero's child.
 Esteban, desperate to save the family honor, gets Blanca to marry the French count by telling her that he has killed Pedro Tercero.
 At first, Blanca gets along with her new husband, but she leaves him when she discovers his participation in sexual fantasies with the servants.
 Blanca quietly returns to the Trueba household and gives birth to her daughter, Alba.
-Meanwhile, Jaime and Nicholas both fall in love with a young drug addict named Amanda; Amanda initially loves Nicholas and becomes pregnant by him.
+Meanwhile, Jaime and Nicholas both fall in love with a young drug addict named Amanda; Amanda initially loves Nicholas and becomes pregnant with his child.
 Jaime has to perform an abortion, ruining his relationship with Nicholas.
 Amanda and her little brother Miguel stay for a short time at the Trueba house; Miguel is able to witness Alba's birth, his future lover.

 Esteban Trueba eventually moves to the Trueba house in the capital as well, although he continues to spend periods of time in Tres Marías.
 He becomes isolated from every member of his family except for little Alba, whom he is very fond of.
 Esteban runs as a senator for the Conservative Party but is nervous about whether or not he will win.
 Clara speaks to him, through signs, informing him that "those who have always won will win again" – this becomes his motto.
 Clara then begins to speak to Esteban through signs, although she keeps her promise and never actually speaks to him again.
 A few years later, Clara dies peacefully and Esteban is overwhelmed with grief.